2023 Best Electrical Engineering Schools in Michigan

 Top 10 Best Electrical Engineering Schools

-Our analysis found University of Michigan - Ann Arbor to be the best school for electrical engineering students who want to pursue a degree in Michigan.
+Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for electrical engineering students.
 U-M is a very large public school located in the midsize city of Ann Arbor.

 The average amount in student loans that EE majors at U-M take out is $16,982.

-The excellent programs at Kettering University helped the school earn the #2 place on this year’s ranking of the best electrical engineering schools in Michigan.
-Located in the small city of Flint, Kettering is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Kettering University.
+The school came in at #2 on this year’s Best Electrical Engineering Schools in Michigan list.
+Located in the city of Flint, Kettering is a private not-for-profit college with a small student population.

 On average, EE graduates from Kettering take out $31,000 in student loans while working on their degree.

 A rank of #3 on this year’s list means Michigan Technological University is a great place for electrical engineering students.
-Located in the town of Houghton, Michigan Tech is a public school with a medium-sized student population.
+Located in the remote town of Houghton, Michigan Tech is a public college with a medium-sized student population.

 After completing their degree, EE graduates from Michigan Tech carry an average student debtload of $27,000.
 The average monthly payment of a loan this size is about $404, assuming that the borrower is on a 10-year repayment plan.

-You’ll join some of the best and brightest minds around you if you attend Michigan State University.
-The school came in at #4 on this year’s Best Electrical Engineering Schools in Michigan list.
-Located in the city of East Lansing, Michigan State is a public college with a fairly large student population.
+Out of the 14 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 4 spot on the list.
+Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.

 While working on their degree, EE majors at Michigan State accumulate an average of around $22,500 in student debt.
 This translates to an average monthly loan payment of $362, based on a 10-year repayment plan.

-Read full report on Electrical Engineering at Michigan State University
+Full Electrical Engineering at Michigan State University Report

 The average amount in student loans that EE majors at Lawrence Tech take out is $28,875.